johnnolan/johnnolan.dev/src/hcta/articles/ams-tools-architecture.md

 [![Strategy](/assets/posts/ams-three/archi-view-teams.png)](/assets/posts/ams-three/archi-view-teams.png)
 [![Strategy](/assets/posts/ams-three/archi-view-team-dependencies.png)](/assets/posts/ams-three/archi-view-team-dependencies.png)

+ArchiMate and TOGAF are huge topics of which I am just starting my journey on.
+From what I have learnt so far, the [experts at the Open Group](https://www.opengroup.org/togaf) have created a wealth best practices to learn and make your own.
+You can learn more on their website of how to start a training course and access to resources that can help you get started.
+The more you know.

 ## Mermaid

 > Mermaid is a JavaScript-based diagramming and charting tool that uses Markdown-inspired text definitions and a renderer to create and modify complex diagrams.
 The main purpose of Mermaid is to help documentation catch up with development.